-Parameter: This method accept a single parameter as mentioned above and described below:
+Parameter: This method accepts a single parameter as mentioned above and described below:

-- hours_Value: This parameters holds the value of hour which is used to set in Date() constructor.
+- hours_Value: This parameter holds the value of hour which is used to set in Date() constructor.

 Return Value: It returns the new date with updated hour which is set by setHours() method.